LinuxLibrary/Python/Notes/PS-Notes/01-Beginner/03-Fundamentals/06-Collections/05-Dictionaries.md

 - Dictionaries don't support the sequence operation of the sequence data types like strings, tuples and lists.
 - Dictionaries belong to the built-in mapping type.

+> NOTE:
+>  - Keys must be immutable
+>  - Values may be mutable

 - Creating an empty dictionary

 	```